AnthonyDF/AnthonyDF/README.md

 The project is separated into several microservices:

-- **Data gathering**: pre configured robots (also know as spiders) are scraping websites multiple times a days to gather market data.
+- **Data gathering**: pre configured robots (also know as spiders) are scraping 11 websites twice a day to gather market data.
 - **Data cleaning**: raw data from scraping is cleaned and prepared for vizualisation and machine learning.
 - **Data storing**: data is stored in a self hosted postgres database.
 - **Data vizualisation**: a dashboard to monitor spiders and vizualise data insights.